CNN uncovered a damning, secret investigation into sexual assault at the US Coast Guard Academy. This woman’s case triggered that probe - Local News 8

 The alleged assault of the freshman resulted in Coast Guard officials pushing Mangahas out of the service.
 Despite that action, Mangahas was able to receive his diploma and join the Air Force as an officer.

-Outraged that Mangahas was able to remain in the military, the woman said she met academy attorneys, Lt.
-Glenn Sulmasy and Captain Thomas Mackell, questioning how he had been able to stay in the military.
-She said Sulmasy and Mackell discouraged her from pursuing the issue any further — telling her she should instead focus on her graduation prospects.
+Outraged that Mangahas was able to remain in the military, the woman said she met with academy attorneys, Lt.
+Glenn Sulmasy, and Captain Thomas Mackell, questioning how he had been able to stay in the military.
+She said Sulmasy and Mackell then discouraged her from pursuing the issue any further — telling her she should instead focus on her graduation prospects, according to court records.
 Both men dispute her allegation.

 Nearly 20 years later, the investigators working on the Fouled Anchor inquiry found the woman’s signed statement among old boxes in the academy’s law library.
 The boxes were labeled with Sulmasy’s name.